57 Bis Rue de Babylone,

 At the beginning of the 1970’s, it was turned to an art movie theatre but this lovely design inside and outside is very old fashioned with a dusty smell.

 But what future for this theatre at the beginnig of the multiplex and lost in a very quiet district?
-The answer came from an independent French producer who built a new screen underground (180 seats).
-The wall of the garden was destroyed in order to see the building and the garden from the street, and a new modern lobby was erected.
+The answer came from an independent French film producer who built a new 180-seat screen in the basement.
+The high wall of the garden was part demolished to be replaced by metal railings in order for the building and the garden to be seen from the street, and a new modern lobby was erected.

 With a clever first run art movie programming and a brillant restoration of the main auditorium, which now seats 212, the result was a huge success.

 In the 1990’s the difficulty to run two screens was a major problem.
-Gaumont decided to quit and a new owner of the building intended to open a restaurant, but the Ministry of Culture decided to upgrade the Landmark status of the building together with its garden, with the obligation for it to remain a cinema.
+Gaumont, who had operated the Pagode since 1979 decided to quit, and a new owner of the building intended to open a restaurant, but the Ministry of Culture decided to upgrade the Landmark status of the building together with its garden, with the obligation for it to remain a cinema.

-After two years dark again La Pagode reopened, the towers of the roof covered with plastic sheets to avoid leaks and scaffolding in the main auditorium to hold the ceiling.
+After two years dark again La Pagode reopened, the towers of the roof are covered with plastic sheets to avoid leaks and scaffolding in the main auditorium to hold the highly decorative ceiling which is covered with plastic sheeting.
 Major works of renovation are needed but the future is more secure and I hope this renovation will be possible.
 This is one of the more interesting movie theatres in Paris.

 Just login to your account and subscribe to this theater